WELCOME TO MARK VALLEN'S

 Black Flag - Hong Kong Cafe

 BLACK FLAG were one of LA's first punk outfits, and their concerts were always riotous affairs.
 Early on they issued flyers featuring the artworks of Raymond Pettibone, a fellow whose nervous pen and ink drawings mirrored the disturbed angst of the band.
-This particular work of his is a punk masterpiece.
-The drawing features a pair of conservative parents throwing their punk daughter out of the house, with the angry father yelling: "Let your peculiar Hollywood friends take care of you!"
-The flyer advertised a concert at the infamous Hong Kong Cafe, a venue in LA's historic "Chinatown" where many punk bands played.
+This particular drawing features a pair of conservative parents throwing their punk daughter out of the house, with the angry father yelling: "Let your peculiar Hollywood friends take care of you!"
+The flyer advertised a concert at the infamous Hong Kong Cafe, a venue in LA's historic "Chinatown" district where many punk bands played.

 Flyer for a 1981 Circle Jerks concert